cedaro/satispress/docs/security.md

 Only users registered in WordPress with the appropriate [capabilities](#capabilities) can access protected resources, which include package artifacts (plugin and theme zip files) and the `packages.json` endpoint.

-SatisPress ships with support for accessing protected resources by using API Keys via ["Basic" HTTP Authentication](https://tools.ietf.org/html/rfc2617).
+SatisPress ships with support for accessing protected resources by using API Keys via [Basic HTTP Authentication](https://tools.ietf.org/html/rfc2617).

 ## API Keys